 Orbital is remarkable and very memorable.
 It won the Booker Prize on Tuesday, which didn't surprise me at all.
 I agree with the Booker Prize Committee who said of Orbital it is a "beautiful, miraculous novel."

 My rating: 4.75 stars.
 Why not five?
 It starts out a bit slow but after that it builds to a wonderful finale where the songs of the different planets in our galaxy are compared.
 On Earth, "a fumbled harmony takes shape.
 The sound of very far-off voices coming together in a choral mass, an angelic sustained note that expands through the static.
-You think you it'll burst into song, the way the choral sound emerges full of intent, and this polished-bead planet sounds briefly so sweet" (207).
+You think it'll burst into song, the way the choral sound emerges full of intent, and this polished-bead planet sounds briefly so sweet" (207).

 -Anne